brianr747/platform/README.md

-The main planned work (which will be done when heavy development starts) is to create classes to clean up chart management: create a library of charts, that can be configured/customised ("chart talk*) to create particular images for publication.
+The main planned work (which will be done when heavy development starts) is to create classes to clean up chart management: create a library of charts, that can be configured/customised ("chart talk") to create particular images for publication.

-On the analytics side, I might try to interfae with my *simple_pricers* module, or if I am ambitious, *quantlib*.
+On the analytics side, I might try to interface with my *simple_pricers* module, or if I am ambitious, *quantlib*.
 Needless to say, my focus would be on fixed income calculations (e.g., calculating total returns from par coupon data, forward rate approximations, etc.)